Introduction¶

 Project |

-Regroups all activities of specific projects.
-Usually defined by a target product profile or attached to a contract, budget, etc. |
+Groups all activities for specific projects.
+Usually defined by a target product profile or attached to a contract and budget. |

 “Alzheimer’s Drug Development” |